Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Introduction

-The Europa Clipper spacecraft's radio science and camera instruments will measure the orientation of Europa spin axis \citep{Maz23, Tur24} with a precision of the order of $0.05^\circ$ and $0.001^\circ$, respectively.
+The obliquity and the libration amplitude of Ganymede will be measured with exquisite precision by Juice's 3GM experiment during the Ganymede orbital phase ($0.2$ and $0.4$ arcsec, respectively, see \citealt{Cap20}), slightly better than the expected accuracy with the GALA instrument (between $0.5$ and $1.7$ arcsec, see \citealt{Ste19}).
+The obliquity of Europa cannot be measured by 3GM due to the limited data provided by the close flyby, whereas the obliquity of Callisto can be determined to within $0.06^\circ-0.3^\circ$ \citep{Cap22}.
+The Europa Clipper spacecraft's radio science and camera instruments will measure the orientation of Europa spin axis \citep{Maz23, Tur24,Ste26} with a precision of the order of $0.05^\circ$ and $0.001^\circ$, respectively.
 In parallel with space missions, the radar speckle tracking observations from Goldstone Solar System Radar and Green Bank Telescope between 2011 and 2023 provided estimates of the orientation of Europa and Ganymede's rotation axis with an accuracy of $0.01^\circ$, \cite{Mar25}.
 Note that on Europa and Ganymede, at the equator, $1$ arcsec =~$8$~m and $13$~m, while $0.0001$ deg =~$3$~m and $5$~m, respectively.
 To make the most of these measurements, the rotation models for the satellites must be accurate, both in their description of the link between observables and internal parameters and in the orbital model used.
-This precise modeling has been an ongoing effort within the rotation community for about 20 years (e.g., \cite{Hen05, Bil05, VanH08, Noy09, Ram11, Bal12, VanH13, Bal16, Coy25}) and has certainly not yet reached its conclusion.
+This precise modeling has been an ongoing effort for about 20 years (e.g., \citealt{Hen05, Bil05, VanH08, Noy09, Ram11, Bal12, VanH13, Bal16, Coy26}) and has certainly not yet reached its conclusion.

 The orientation and rotation of a body can be described using at least two different sets of angles.
 The first set is the Euler angles with respect to a fixed plane with the inertial obliquity $\theta$, the node longitude $\psi$ and the prime meridian location $\phi$.
 This fixed plane can be the equatorial plane of the central planet at J2000 or, preferably, the Laplace plane.
 The second set of angles is the Earth equatorial coordinates with respect to the Earth equator at J2000 (= International Celestial Reference Frame ICRF equatorial plane): right ascension $\alpha$, declination $\delta$ and prime meridian location $W$ angle.
 These coordinates are adopted by the IAU Working Group on Cartographic Coordinates and Rotational Elements (WGCCRE) to define a rotation model for the main solar system bodies, see \cite{Arc18}.